 Plate Earthing Diagram’s Explanation

-The diagram of plate earthing shows a plate electrode, which is either made of galvanized iron or steel (with a minimum thickness of 6.3 mm) or copper (with a minimum thickness of 3.15 mm).
-The plate should be at least 60 cm by 60 cm in size.
+The diagram of plate earthing shows a plate electrode made from either galvanized iron or steel (minimum thickness 6.3 mm) or copper (minimum thickness 3.15 mm).
+The plate must measure at least 60 cm by 60 cm.

-The plate is buried in the earth, surrounded by alternating layers of charcoal and salt.
-The charcoal layer is used to retain moisture, which helps to maintain a low earth resistance.
+Installers bury the plate in the ground and surround it with alternating layers of charcoal and salt.
+The charcoal retains moisture, which helps maintain low earth resistance.

-Finally, an inspection chamber is built around the earth pit.
-This chamber allows for regular inspection and maintenance of the earthing system.
+To ensure easy maintenance, they construct an inspection chamber around the earth pit for regular checks and upkeep of the earthing system.

 Plate Earthing Procedure